Delivering Change: Museum Transformers Programme

 Introduction

-Applications to this programme has now closed.
+Applications to this programme have now closed.

 Delivering Change: Museum Transformers is an anti-oppression programme that aims to empower the museum workforce to make changes to help all people to access culture.
 It has been developed by Museums Galleries Scotland and an Expert Advisory Group.
 It’s funded by The National Lottery Heritage Fund, thanks to National Lottery players, and the Scottish Government.